clvrai/furniture/docs/configurations.md

 - NightTime: flat ground, dim lighting
 - Ambient: flat ground, colored lighting

-The next update will make lighting and material changes programatic, so the user does not need to rebuild the binary for Unity changes.
+The next update will make lighting and material changes programmatic, so the user does not need to rebuild the binary for Unity changes.